Dr Vanessa Volpe

 Teaching and Research Interests

-Dr. Volpe is an applied developmental health psychologist with a focus on the reduction of racial/ethnic health disparities by employing critical psychological and social justice lenses.
-Her research aims to explicate the processes by which and the contexts in which individuals resist and protect themselves against forms of marginalization (e.g., racism, sexism, heterosexism), with specific attention to the preservation of health in Black and Latinx communities.
-She aims to work collaboratively with community members, employing strengths- and community-based contextual approaches to use the knowledge gleaned from research as the springboard for healing programming and policy.
+Dr. Volpe is an applied health psychologist with a focus on the reduction of racial/ethnic health disparities by employing critical psychological and social justice lenses.
+Her research aims to explicate the processes by which and the contexts in which individuals resist and protect themselves against forms of individual-, cultural- and structural-level marginalization (e.g., racism, sexism, heterosexism), with specific attention to the preservation of health in Black and Latinx communities.
+She employs an eclectic set of methodologies to answer research questions about health and oppression, from laboratory-based physiological studies to community-engaged research, encompassing quantitative, qualitative, and mixed methods analytic approaches.
+She aims to use critical strengths- and community-based contextual approaches to use the knowledge gleaned from research as the springboard for healing programming and policy.

 Volpe, V. V., Lee, D., Hoggard, L., & Rahal, D.* (2019).
 Racial discrimination and acute physiological responses among Black young adults: The role of racial identity.
 Journal of Adolescent Health, 64, 179-185. doi: 10.1016/j.jadohealth.2018.09.004